solana-labs/solana-program-library/docs/src/single-validator-manager.md

 The program manages the "delegation strategy" of the pool, which is to maximize the amount of stake on one validator, while maintaining a small amount of SOL in the reserve for small stakers.

+## Fees

+Pools are configured with a SOL deposit fee of 8 basis points, which corresponds to the rewards received over two epochs.
+This way, no user can deposit SOL and immediately withdraw a stake account at the end of an epoch to steal rewards from the pool.

+All other fees are 0 so that pools mimic the reward structure of native staking.

+The program also exposes a permissionless `BurnFees` instruction to allow anyone to burn the pool tokens in the fee account, which increases the scarcity of all other pool tokens.

+## Operation

 ### Create Pool